-We love this Chicken Pot Pie Spaghetti Squash Casserole for a low carb dinner!
-All the flavors of chicken pot pie in a comforting, low carb casserole!
+This Chicken Pot Pie Spaghetti Squash Casserole has all the flavors of a comforting chicken pot pie in a low carb casserole recipe!

 A Creamy, Chicken Spaghetti Squash Casserole

 Spaghetti squash is so popular these days, but I can tell you, my mom has been making it since the 70’s.
 She would bake it, scrape out the strands and top it with meat sauce and parmesan cheese.

 She was so ahead of her time you guys…and we hated it.
 There’s honestly not much we ever turned our noses up at, but this was one dinner I remember not loving.

 Fast forward 30 years and now this Chicken Pot Pie Spaghetti Squash Casserole is one of my favorite dinners!
 I’m lucky that our boys love it too, because we get to make spaghetti squash all the time!

 How To Make Al Dente Spaghetti Squash